rik2803/aws-sts-assumerole/README.md

-# assumerole: A bash script to easily assume AWS roles using Temporary Security Credentials and MFA
+# `assumerole`: A bash script to easily assume AWS roles using Temporary Security Credentials and MFA

-The script uses the standard AWS credentials file `~/.aws/credentials` and it's own configuration file `~/.assumerole` to assume a role on an account (defined in `~/.assumerole`), using the AWS profile in `~/.aws/credentials` by the `aws_profile` property.
+The script uses the standard AWS credentials file `~/.aws/credentials` and it's own configuration file `~/.assumerole` to assume a role on an account (defined in `~/.assumerole`), using the AWS profile in `~/.aws/credentials` referred to by the `aws_profile` property in `~/.assumerole`.

+Credentials are cached in `~/.assumerole.d/cache`.
+When assuming a role using `assumerole`, and the cache exists, the cache is used and the validity of the cache is checked.

+If the cache is valid, it is used.
+If the cache is not valid, the cache entry is cleared, and the user is asked to enter the MFA code.

 An example to illustrate this.